MateusClepf/e-commerce-app/README.md

 - `GET /api/orders` - Get all orders for the user (authenticated)
 - `GET /api/orders/:id` - Get a specific order (authenticated)
 - `GET /api/orders/guest/:id/:email` - Get order by ID for guest

+## API Documentation

+The API documentation is generated automatically using OpenAPI/Swagger:

+- **Manual Generation**: Run `npm run swagger-generate` in the backend directory
+- **Automatic Generation**: A pre-commit hook ensures the documentation is updated with each commit
+- **CI/CD Integration**: GitHub Actions automatically updates the OpenAPI schema when changes are made to routes, controllers, or models

+The documentation includes:
+- Complete schema definitions for all data models
+- Detailed endpoint descriptions with parameters, request bodies, and responses
+- Authentication requirements for each endpoint
+- Example requests and responses

+To view the documentation locally:
+1. Start the backend server
+2. Visit http://localhost:5000/api-docs in your browser

 ## License